 In picture: Rishi Kapoor with Nana Patekar in Hum Dono.

-In picture: Rishi Kapoor and Juhi Chawla have starred together in Bol Radha Bol (1992).
+In picture: Rishi Kapoor and Juhi Chawla starred together in Bol Radha Bol (1992).

 Rishi Kapoor is a name known across age groups.
-Though the above 40 folk know him for his films and lineage, the young folk on Twitter know him as the man who can't stop ranting.
+Though the above 40 folks know him for his films and lineage, younger folks on Twitter know him as the man who speaks his mind.

 In picture: Rishi with Juhi Chawla and Anil Kapoor.